BeckyPauley/twitter-sentiment-analysis/README.md

 Based on: https://realpython.com/twitter-sentiment-python-docker-elasticsearch-kibana/

-Connects to Twutter Streaming API, gathers tweets, calculates the sentiment of each tweest (positive/negative/neutral) and builds a real-time dashboard using Elasticsearch and Kibana to visualise results.
+Connects to Twitter Streaming API, gathers tweets, calculates the sentiment of each tweest (positive/negative/neutral) and builds a real-time dashboard using Elasticsearch and Kibana to visualise results.